invpe/gridshell/Documentation/Tutorials/ProjectsAndTasks.md

 The speed of the project execution on the Grid is defined by the number of tasks, their computational complexity and available miners online.
 Tasks can't run forever therefore a limit of 60 seconds is applied to task execution for every miner.
 After this limit is exceeded task is considered failed and restarted.

+Projects are considered completed once all tasks are executed, however on top of the completion there is a process called validation - that ensures that all completed tasks within the projects have returned valid outputs from their execution.

 # Who is creating the projects ?
 In the current version of GridShell, tasks and projects are created by the Core-Team.
 Moving forward, when the grid network matures enough submitting tasks to the grid will be possible for everyone.